 By really taking the time to recognize what my natural flow was, I was able to lessen the amount of anxiety I experienced.
 Recording my mood and energy levels daily to see if there were any visible patterns was key.
 I noticed that I accomplished more early in the month and early in the week.
 I began to plan accordingly.
 Now, all of my super-fulfilling activities are done between the 1st-14th of the month and I jam pack my Monday, Tuesday and Wednesdays of those weeks.

 Do I even like doing this?

 - I can’t tell you how many times I hear about people doing things “out of habit”.
 I kept my hair shoulder length or longer out of habit even though I felt like it occupied too much of my time.
 Therefore, I cut it.
 Now I feel more balanced.
 If it’s not anything that is going to benefit you or if you have outgrown things, it’s ok to stop and let it go.
 Don’t let your yesterday determine your today.
 Everyday is a new day!

 Is there something I can add to my life to create more fulfillment on a daily basis?

 - Maybe you don’t need to work out for an hour at 5:00am every morning.
 I’ve discovered that walking at 8:00pm at night adds more to my health than I could have imagined.
-Maybe you don’t need to eliminate all the sweets in your diet.
+Don’t eliminate all the sweets in your diet.
 A better approach might be a Gourmet Chocolate and Wine Night with a few of your girlfriends.

-By focusing on the good, the bad will move to the back of the line and before you know it you won’t even be thinking about it, you’ll be doing it!
+Above all if you remember to focus on the good, the bad will move to the back of the line.
+Before you know it you won’t even be thinking about it, you’ll be fufilled!

 Lastly, a place I like to visit is Zen Habits to create more opportunities for balance.